cloudymike/hopitty/src/hopfront/README.md

-Docker work but not docker compose
+Docker work but not docker compose with dynamodb docker compose works with only hopfront and hardcoded IP

 Ugly hardcoded IPs in dockerfile but will not be needed when docker compose works